aws-amplify/docs/docs/guides/functions/appsync-operations-to-lambda-layer.md

 }
 ```

-Add a command to the `scripts` in your `package.json` that allows that updates your layer with the latest codegen:
+Add a command to the `scripts` in your `package.json` that updates your layer with the latest codegen:

 ```json
 {